-Ten years ago I got a 750 in the LSAT, so I expect to get the same score again.
+Ten years ago I got a 170 on the LSAT, so I expect to get the same score again.

 The last Democrat winner of the New Hampshire primary won the general election.
 This year, the winner of the New Hampshire primary will win the general election.